Rektroth/VanillaTweaksTweaks/README.md

 - *Green Jungle Wood* Redux w/ Circular Log Top & Pixel Consistent Sign
   - Recolours all Jungle Wood related blocks and items to be greener, and includes a circular log top and pixel consistent sign.
   - Compatable with *Variated Planks*.

+Credit to [Stridey](https://www.planetminecraft.com/texture-pack/vt-green-jungle-wood/) for the green jungle wood textures (except the pixel consistent sign and boat with chest). **Rights to those assets are reserved by Stridey and are not released under the terms of Unlicense like the rest of the project.**

 ## Additional Retros